 ‘A quiet concept’

 But on my website he’ll be identified only as “DF,” for “dearest friend” – one of his terms for me.
-That’s how he began some the letters he sent before I completed my move to Anchorage.
+That’s how he began some the e-mails he sent while we were becoming, uh, re-acquainted.

 “I keep returning to that name because I cannot think of a more correct endearment.
 Friend.
 Second self.
 Honest reflection.
 Helper unsought, undemanded, unpresumed and unpresuming.”